Lab Tech

 Laboratory Technician

-Looking to take your laboratory career to the next level?
-Yolk Recruitment is supporting a fantastic opportunity for a skilled Laboratory Technician to join a dynamic, precision-focused team in Europe.
-This role is perfect for someone with a strong background in metallurgy, materials science, or metallographic testing, who wants to work hands-on with advanced laboratory processes, thermal treatments, and sample certification.
+Looking to kick-start your laboratory career?
+Yolk Recruitment is supporting an exciting opportunity for a Graduate Laboratory Technician or someone who has experience working within a lab or a quality role to join a dynamic, precision-focused team.
+This role is ideal for someone with a degree in metallurgy, materials science, or a related discipline who is eager to develop practical skills in advanced laboratory processes, thermal treatments, and materials testing.

 Key responsibilities: